 Past Performance – Evaluate how the contractor has performed similar services, including their recorded and published emissions metrics and the types of fuels, vehicles, and efficiency practices used.

 Your evaluation should consider all costs that will result from the project, not just the price paid to the vendor.
 For instance, specifying take-back of packaging may add cost to a contract, but may save you disposal and labor costs.

 Federal agencies may purchase parcel shipping services through the TDRS Domestic Delivery Service program.
 This program includes the ability to track the environmental footprint of services, as well as discounted rates, freedom from fuel surcharges, and advanced shipping management tools.

 GSA’s Freight Management Program provides agencies with standardized and cost effective freight transportation services.
 The program’s TransPort Integrator (TPI) makes it easy to select a SmartWay provider.
 After logging into TPI and creating a new shipment, SmartWay providers are designated with “***SMARTWAY” next to the carrier name in the rate-shopping page.
 GSA’s Center for Transportation Management became the first federal agency to achieve the EPA’s SmartWay Transport Partner certification in support of sustainability.

-Federal agencies may purchase a full range of transportation services under GSA Multiple Award Schedule 48.
+Federal agencies may purchase a full range of transportation services under GSA's Multiple Award Schedule Category 485.
 While the schedule contracts include basic terms and conditions, the ordering agency is responsible for inserting appropriate sustainability requirements and language into the solicitation.
 More information on ordering through GSA Multiple Award Schedules can be found here.